 Strong shouldered great responsibility at Furman, including on-the-floor teaching, player development, scouting and recruiting.

 Strong is no stranger to the middle Tennessee area, having spent a decade as a student-athlete and coach at Vanderbilt University.
 Strong was a four-year letterwinner for the Commodores on the hardwood (1997-2000), leading Vanderbilt to three postseason appearances.
 As a junior, Strong led the SEC and established a Vanderbilt single-season record in steals (77).
 He ranks fourth on the Commodores’ career steals list (209) and served as team captain as a senior.

 Belmont associate head coach Brian Ayers coached Strong at Vanderbilt during his freshman and sophomore seasons.

-The Huntsville, Ala. native then spent six seasons on Kevin Stallings’ coaching staff at Vanderbilt (2001-06), before heading to Furman.
+The Huntsville, Alabama native then spent six seasons on Kevin Stallings’ coaching staff at Vanderbilt (2001-06), before heading to Furman.

 Strong earned a bachelor’s degree in human and organizational development from Vanderbilt in 2000.